chrissnell/sfs-to-ipset/README.md

 Loads IP blocklists from StopForumSpam into a Linux ipset for easy IPTables filtering

 # Installation
+1. Open `sfs-to-ipset.sh` in your text editor and edit the configuration.
+By default, this script loads the SFS blocklists from the last 180 days.
+There are a number of different lists available.
+See this page for more info:  https://www.stopforumspam.com/downloads

+Be aware that StopForumSpam rate-limits your downloading of these lists.
+I recommend not adjusting the systemd timer beyond `daily` unless you are using one of the shorter-duration lists with more permissive rate limits.

-1. As root, install the files:
+2. As root, install the files:
 ```
 % cp sfs-to-ipset.sh /usr/bin
 % chmod 755 /usr/bin/sfs-to-ipset.sh
 % cp sfs-to-ipset.service /etc/systemd/system/
 % cp sfs-to-ipset.timer /etc/systemd/system/
 ```
-2. Install the sfs-to-ipset systemd units:
+3. Install the sfs-to-ipset systemd units:
 ```
 % systemctl daemon-reload
 % systemctl enable sfs-to-ipset.timer